CompuTec/wms-docs/administror-guide/custom-configuration/custom-configuration-functions/manager/check-point-validation/parameters-available-by-transaction.md

 # Available parameters by transaction

-Check point:
+Checkpoint:

-- Add new Item on the Document
+- Add a new Item on the Document

 - Pick Quantity for the line

 - Before save document